Author: Hijja (kennahijja)

 "And you've come here to-"

-, Potter.
+"He's dead, Potter.
 He won't need them back, so I thought you or the Mudblood might want what's left.
 Watch them and go to hell.
 You can keep them or pour them into the Thames afterwards for all I care!"

 They swirl just below Harry's fingertips, silvery-pink and perfect and Harry knows he shouldn't let himself be caught defenceless in front of Malfoy who's a Death Eater and obviously unhinged.
 But then another strand leaps up, caressing his fingers and stealing him out of the world again.

 You lean back with a smug grin as Sirius Black pulls his bishop out of the danger zone.
 Your black queen scowls and toys with her sword, obviously longing to send another victim onto the growing heap of defeated chessmen on Sirius' side of the table.
 Dad and Bill are sitting on the couch by the fire, talking in low voices.
 In the comfy armchair by the fire, 'Call me Remus, I'm not your professor any more' is reading his way through one of Orion Black's darker tomes.

 You're pretty certain that Sirius hadn't had this in mind when he asked you for a game after tea with his father's awesome chess set, just de-cursed this afternoon.
 The first game has been a quick affair, with Sirius chatting with you and Remus until he found himself soundly trashed in nine moves and started paying attention.

 Now, halfway through the second, you can't help but gloat over Sirius' narrow-eyed brooding about his next move.
 Brooding has improved his game a lot.
 That was quite a nasty little trap he built for your queen there with a knight and his half-forgotten second rook, until you caught on and chased his forward knight back onto his own side.